Php enums

 }

-If you're combining backed enums and interface, the enum type must come directly after the enum name, before the implements keyword.
+When using both backed enums and interfaces, the backing type must come directly after the enum name, before the implements keyword:

 enum Status: string implements HasColor